Darshan2/GalleryProject_Library/README.md

  ```java
  GalleryLoader.getInstance().startLoadingImages(getApplicationContext(), getContentResolver());
  ```
-it will load the 'All media' folder files in a background thread.It's a must otherwise when user clicked on ALL MEDIA folder it may not show any files.</br>
+it will load the 'All media' folder files in a background thread.
+It's a must otherwise when user clicked on ALL MEDIA folder it may not show any files.</br>

  <br>